-Brokers cannot vote on behalf of beneficial owners on "non-routine" proposals (defined as "broker non-votes") unless the beneficial owner provides voting instructions.
+Under the rules of the New York Stock Exchange (the "NYSE") governing voting by brokers, brokers may vote on behalf of their customers without voting instructions or other customer authorization only on routine meeting proposals.
+Brokers cannot vote on behalf of beneficial owners on non-routine proposals (defined as "broker non-votes") unless the beneficial owner provides voting instructions.
 Generally, broker non-votes occur with respect to a particular proposal because (i) the broker has not received voting instructions from the beneficial owner and (ii) the broker lacks discretionary voting power to vote such shares.

-If your shares are held in a brokerage account and you do not submit voting instructions to your broker, your broker may vote your shares at this meeting only on ratification of the appointment of the independent registered public accounting firm.
-If no instructions are given with respect to the other three proposals, your broker cannot vote your shares on those proposals.
+If your shares are held in a brokerage account and you do not submit voting instructions to your broker, your broker may vote your shares at this meeting only on the Common Stock Amendment and ratification of the appointment of the independent registered public accounting firm, which are routine proposals under the NYSE's rules.
+If no instructions are given with respect to the other two proposals, your broker cannot vote your shares on those proposals.